akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Solving.md

 5. **output_processes** - The output_processes section defines the format (GiD, VTK, h5 and ASCII).
 Each format contains informaion on solution steps variables(such as pressure, velocity), model parts of which solution has to written, etc

-**Note** GiD file formats are directly readable by GiD, VTK format is directly readable by Paraview. h5 format needs to be converted into xdmf format for reading in ParaView. frequency (example - after every 3 times step write the result) and variables (Pressure, velocity, etc)of the result file.
+**Note** GiD file formats are directly readable by GiD and VTK format is directly readable by Paraview.
+But h5 format needs to be converted into xdmf format for reading in ParaView. frequency (example - after every 3 times step write the result) and variables (Pressure, velocity, etc)of the result file.
 GiD

 ## 2. Modifications to Project parameters